nadzyah/seatre/README.md

 * `wlp2s0` — your network interface
 * `aa:aa:aa:aa:aa:aa` — your MAC-address
 * `bb:bb:bb:bb:bb:bb` — victim switch's MAC-address
-* `45056` — priority for choosing the root switch (the lower the number, the higher the priority, so make sure it's high enough to become the root)
+* `45056` — priority for choosing the root switch (the lower the number, the higher the priority, so make sure it's low enough to become the root)